tommendable/100-days-of-code/log.md

 ### Day 4: 7th January, 2017

 **Today's Progress**:
 * Today I worked on the javacript drum kit project from Wes Bos Javascript30 course.
-I followed along with the video to creat the project but I had an issue with the sound not working.
+I followed along with the video to create the project but I had an issue with the sound not working.
 I then personalised the appearance for some cSS practice.

 **Thoughts:**
 * Not sure why the sounds were not working. perhaps the file name?